Skip to Main Content

 Other general database searching tips -

-• Use advanced search screens and search result filters for greater control over source materials retrieved in your searches [on a search screen for Summon showing only a single query window, click on "options" to see a wider range of search result refinement possibilities]
+• Use advanced search screens and search result filters for greater control over source materials retrieved in your searches [including use of the SU Libraries Search Advanced Search Screen]

 • Be on the look-out for patterns in your results, noticing if many results often coming back to you originate from within a specific named database, or from within a specific named trade magazine title or scholarly journal title, with content relevant to public relations (then, also focus on further searching and browsing within those source environments which are tending to show you relevant content most frequently.).